Henry and Mudge

-Henry and Mudge is a series of American children's books written by Newbery Medal winner Cynthia Rylant and published by Simon & Schuster.
+Henry and Mudge is a series of American children's books written by Newbery Medal winner Cynthia Rylant and illustrated by Suçie Stevenson.
 The series is a common read found in curricula for second and third grade.
-The series is illustrated by Suçie Stevenson.

 A theatre adaptation of the same name was made by Kait Kerrigan and Bree Lowdermilk intended for grades Pre-K through 3rd.

 Plot

 The story revolves around a young boy, Henry, and his canine companion, Mudge, an English Mastiff.
-Throughout the series, Henry learns many lessons, usually with the help of the 182-pound Mudge, about life, loyalty and love.
-He has a cousin named Annie who often features as well (and who stars in her own follow-up series Annie and Snowball, also by Rylant).
+Throughout the series, Henry learns many lessons, usually with the help of the 182-pound Mudge, about life, loyalty, and love.
+Henry has a cousin named Annie who often features as well (and who stars in her own follow-up series Annie and Snowball, also by Rylant).